 Your choice will depend on the following:

-- Size of the area to be restored
+- The size of the area to be restored.

-The most aesthetic and long-lasting alternative to composite tooth-coloured fillings are porcelain inlays or onlays (LINK).
-Inlays are longer lasting and more stain resistant.
+The most aesthetic and long-lasting alternative to composite tooth-coloured fillings is porcelain inlays or onlays.
+Inlays are longer lasting and more stain-resistant.
 However, they cost more and require a longer treatment period.